 - Ensuring employees are not overworked, stressed or tired, which can lead to ignoring safety regulations

 Keep in mind most safety issues focus on physical safety.
 In today’s workplace, it also includes psychological safety.
-What that means is employees feel they can trust their employer and their ideas will not be discounted, ridiculed or even receive punitive feedback for speaking out.
-When employers include workers in meetings and ask for input on how to make the environment safer and more productive, it provides a sense of psychological safety.
+That means employees feel trusted by their employer, their ideas will not be discounted or ridiculed, and they will not be punished for speaking out.
+When employers include workers in safety meetings and ask for input it provides a sense of psychological safety.

-Sometimes, safety training is offered but does not hit the mark.
-How can you develop an effective safety training program that does what it’s supposed to and results in lower rates of illness, injury, accidents or property damage?
+Sometimes, safety training is offered but doesn’t hit the mark.
+How can you develop an effective safety training program that does what it’s supposed to do?

-Here are 10 tips every employer should know to help inform employees and create a workplace safety environment based on shared responsibility:
+Here are 10 tips every employer should know to protect employees and create a safe working environment

-Start by performing a Job Hazard Analysis using a team of people to examine hazards for each job.
+Start by performing a Job Hazard Analysis by using a team to examine the hazards of each job.
 Then, use the hierarchy of controls model to eliminate, substitute, isolate, change or require personal protective equipment to deal with the hazard

-Regulatory agencies like OSHA set the standards and compliance is required by law.
-Safety training is most effective when it is developed using a systematic approach that encompasses program management, content development, training delivery, evaluation and documentation.
+Regulatory agencies like OSHA set the standards.
+And compliance is required by law.
+Safety training is most effective when it covers program management, content development, training delivery, evaluation and documentation.

 3. Follow A Proven Method For Delivering Safety Training